How to Fix Drum seal worn on GE GTD33EASKWW (Electric)

 Step 1

-Check for a worn drum seal by listening for thumping during rotation, watching for clothes catching on the drum seam, or feeling for air or heat escaping from the drum gap — these symptoms point directly to a failed front seal or rear bearing.
-Catching this early prevents clothes from snagging and tearing, and keeps heated air inside the drum where it belongs for efficient drying.
+First, check for a worn drum seal by listening for thumping during rotation, watching for clothes catching on the drum seam, or feeling for air or heat escaping from the drum gap.
+These signs point to a failed front seal or rear bearing.
+Addressing this early can prevent clothes from snagging and tearing, while keeping heated air inside the drum where it belongs for efficient drying.

 Step 2

-Before disassembling, unplug the dryer to eliminate any shock risk.
-Remove the front panel by taking out the single Phillips screw inside the lint housing and the two screws along the lower panel edge, then pull the drum forward off the rear rollers — the drum simply slides free once the panel is out of the way.
+Before you begin disassembly, unplug the dryer to eliminate any shock risk.
+Remove the front panel by taking out the single Phillips screw inside the lint housing and the two screws along the lower panel edge.
+Then, pull the drum forward off the rear rollers; the drum simply slides free once the panel is out of the way.

 Step 3

-With the drum out, examine the felt strip glued around the front drum flange: you are looking for areas worn through to bare fabric, chunks missing, or sections pulling away from the flange, all of which allow hot air to escape and give clothes an edge to catch on.
-If the felt shows any of these signs, replacement is necessary rather than optional — partial wear will continue to deteriorate quickly under heat and friction.
+With the drum out, examine the felt strip glued around the front drum flange.
+Look for areas worn through to bare fabric, chunks missing, or sections pulling away from the flange.
+Any of these conditions allow hot air to escape and provide a snag point for clothes.
+If the felt shows any of these signs, replacement is necessary; partial wear will continue to deteriorate quickly under heat and friction.

 Step 4

-Use a putty knife to scrape every trace of the old felt and adhesive from the drum flange, then wipe the surface clean so the new adhesive bonds to bare metal.
-Apply high-temperature adhesive — standard craft glue will fail under dryer heat — press the new felt strip firmly around the full circumference, and allow at least 30 minutes of cure time before reinstalling the drum to ensure a permanent bond.
+Use a putty knife to scrape off any traces of the old felt and adhesive from the drum flange, then wipe the surface clean to ensure the new adhesive bonds to bare metal.
+Apply high-temperature adhesive — standard craft glue won’t hold up under dryer heat — and press the new felt strip firmly around the full circumference.
+Allow at least 30 minutes of cure time before reinstalling the drum to ensure a strong bond.

 Step 5

 While the drum is still out, inspect the large plastic bearing ring at the rear center of the drum, which supports the drum’s weight and keeps it centered during rotation.
-Cracks, flat spots, or visible warping in this ring are a common source of thumping noise; if you find any damage, replace the ring now rather than reassembling and repeating the teardown later.
+Look for cracks, flat spots, or visible warping in this ring as they can be a source of thumping noise.
+If you find any damage, replace the ring now instead of reassembling and facing the same issue later.

 Step 6

 Reassemble the drum and front panel, plug the dryer back in, and run a full 30-minute cycle to confirm the repair.
-Listen for complete absence of thumping and check around the drum gap for any escaping heat — both should be gone, confirming the seal and bearing ring are properly seated and secure.
+Listen for any thumping and check around the drum gap for escaping heat.
+If both are gone, you’ve successfully secured the new seal and bearing ring.

 Where to Buy Replacement Parts